biof509/spring2019/week11/index.rst

 Files
 -----

-Please download the slides in PDF format and the Jupyter notebook below:
+Please download the slides in PowerPoint format and the Jupyter notebook below:

 :download:`Week 11 slides <Week11.pptx>`